-335 See supra note 22 and accompanying text.
-See also supra note 332 catalysts for much progress on LGBTQIA rights.338 True, as noted by Professor Lund with respect to asset manager's policymaking efforts, the sensitivity and divisiveness of some issues raise concerns about how effective corporate engagement in the public sphere can be.339 While corporations may have the intention to address societal issues, their actions may fall short due to fear of political backlash.340 Especially in this age of overt "anti-woke" sentiment by many on the right, corporations might prefer to play it safe to avoid attracting the ire of politicians and their electorate.
-This limitation raises questions about the sufficiency of corporate efforts to bring about meaningful change and whether relying on corporate governing is adequate to address complex social challenges.341 But again, social activists can decide for themselves.
+True, as noted by Professor Lund with respect to asset manager's policymaking efforts, the sensitivity and divisiveness of some issues may limit the effectiveness of corporate engagement in the public sphere.
+While corporations may have the intention to address societal issues, their actions may fall short due to fear of political backlash or for calculus.
+Especially in this age of overt "anti-woke" sentiment by many on the right, corporations might prefer to play it safe to avoid attracting the ire of politicians and their electorate.
+This limitation raises questions about the sufficiency of corporate efforts to bring about meaningful change and whether relying on corporate governing is adequate to address complex social challenges.
+While I come back to these concerns in Part V, for current purposes I note, again, that social activists can decide for themselves if they want to collaborate with corporations in seeking to achieve socioeconomic change.